 5. Death Valley Scenic Byway, California

-The route: From Las Vegas, follow US-95N for 117 miles, then take left onto NV-374 S/Main St. Drive for 8.9 miles on NV-374S to reach Death Valley, then follow the C190 through the park.
+The route: From Las Vegas, follow US Route 95 north for 117 miles, then turn left onto Nevada State Route 374 South/Main Street.
+Drive for 8.9 miles along this road to Death Valley National Park, then follow California State Route 19 through the park.

 Recommended by Neha from Travelmelodies.

-6. Page to Kanab via Route 89, Utah/Arizona
+6. Page to Kanab via Route 89, Utah and Arizona

-Route 89 from Page to Kanab runs along the southern end of Grand Staircase Escalante National Monument with views of the desert landscape as well as ample opportunities for interesting stops along the way.
+Route 89 from Page to Kanab runs for 75 miles along the southern end of Grand Staircase Escalante National Monument, with views of the desert landscape and interesting stops along the way.
 Leaving Page, you cross Glen Canyon Dam, the US’ second-highest concrete arch dam, with views of Lake Powell on one side and the Colorado River on the other.